|Location||Christs College, Cambridge|

 |Site class||Veteran, Heritage Tree On A Mound, Planted 1608|

 The so-called Milton Mulberry was planted in 1608 in the Fellow's Garden.
 Milton may well have known the tree, but did not plant it.
-This magnificent, sprawling tree is planted on a mound.
-According to historian Nick Chrimes it seems to have been part of an attempt at sericulture as others were purchased and sheds were built for raising silkworms. [see the Appendix to the second edition of his fascinating book Cambridge: Treasure Island in the Fens]
+This magnificent, sprawling tree is on a mound.
+This seems to have been added to support the heavy branches, as archive illustrations of the tree show it standing upright, albeit at an angle.
+According to historian Nick Chrimes the tree was part of an attempt at sericulture as others were purchased and sheds were built for raising silkworms. [see the Appendix to the second edition of his fascinating book Cambridge: Treasure Island in the Fens]

 Find out more at www.christs.cam.ac.uk

 Help us survey London's mulberry trees to update the National Biodiversity Network's records.

 Its hard to find mulberry fruit in the shops, but London has a bountiful supply of trees to forage from!